Admissions Policies of the Jacobs School of Medicine and Biomedical Sciences

 7.3.
 Transfer Students

-A United States citizen in another U.S. or Canadian Medical or Osteopathic Medical School, may be considered for acceptance into the third year of the Jacobs School curriculum only after successful completion of all basic science courses and only if there is availability of clinical rotation positions in the upcoming 3rd- and 4th-year clerkships, as determined by the Dean or Dean’s designee.
-The Admissions Selection Subcommittee will assure that admitted candidates show evidence of acceptable mastery of the Phase 1 curriculum including Clinical Practice of Medicine or equivalent coursework in preparation for clinical clerkships.
+Medical students enrolled in another LCME accredited school may be considered for acceptance into the third year of the Jacobs School curriculum only after successful completion of all basic science courses and only if there is availability of clinical rotation positions in the upcoming 3rd- and 4th-year clerkships, as determined by the Dean or Dean’s designee.
+The Admissions Selection Subcommittee will assure that admitted candidates show evidence of acceptable mastery of the Phase 1 curriculum in preparation for clinical clerkships.

 Candidates must submit a completed application and their USMLE (United States Medical Licensing Examination) scores along with other required credentials for full evaluation pursuant to the Admissions Process.
 The Admissions Selection Subcommittee determines acceptance into the Jacobs School.